Andri Cung

-Andri Cung (born 29 May 1982) is a Chinese Indonesian producer and director.
+Andri Cung (born 29 May 1982) is a Chinese-Indonesian producer and director.

 Personal life

-Parts of the Heart is depiction of his life as a gay though he said that he has no problem coming out to his circle.
-Though, he said he is trying to be comfortable with his sexuality cause of stigma and pressure of the society in Indonesia.
+Parts of the Heart depicts aspects of Cung's life as a gay man, though he has stated that he had no problem coming out to his personal circle.
+He also noted that he is working to feel comfortable with his sexuality due to social stigma and pressure in Indonesia.

 Career

-Andri began his directing in 2010 with the short film Red Umbrella that earned him a nomination for The Best Short Movie Award Screen Singapore, an international short film festival.
-Following this works, he went on to direct "Merindu Mantan", horror slasher movie that screened at Europe On Screen, an Indonesian Film Festival, in 2011.
-Subsequently, in 2013, he directed Rawa Kucing, a romance short film that was part of the omnibus film 3Sum alongside works by William Chandra and Witra Asliga.
+Cung began directing in 2010 with the short film Red Umbrella, which earned him a nomination for the Best Short Movie Award Screen Singapore, an international short film festival.
+He then directed Merindu Mantan, a horror slasher film that screened at Europe On Screen, an Indonesian Film Festival, in 2011.
+In 2013, he directed Rawa Kucing, a romance short film that was part of the omnibus film 3Sum, alongside works by William Chandra and Witra Asliga.

 In 2014, he directed his first full-length feature film as a sole director.
-This works earned him nomination for Best Original and Adaptation Screenwriter at Piala Maya, an Indonesian film award.
-On the same year, with the same film, he also got nominated for Best new director at the Vancouver International Film Festival 2014.
-After four years hiatus, he returned as the director and as screenwriter for Ugly Stupid Love in 2018, which won award for The Best Film for 21 years old and above award from Anugerah Lembaga Sensor Film, an Indonesian award ceremony held by the Film Censorship Board.
-On the same year, he directed his first television series, Halustik collaborating with Lucky Kuswandi and Nia Dinata.
-In 2020, he directed episodes 7 through 9 of Gossip Girl Indonesia for Goplay, Indonesia Over the top media service.
-Two years after, he directed two television series consisted of My New Rules of Journey as sole director that he produced only with use of camera from Samsung Galaxy S22. and Suka Duka Berduka with Nia as codirector for Vidio, Indonesian video streaming services.
+The film earned him a nomination for Best Original and Adaptation Screenwriter at Piala Maya, an Indonesian film festival.
+The same year, he was also nominated for Best new director at the Vancouver International Film Festival.

+After a four-years hiatus, he returned as both director and screenwriter for Ugly Stupid Love (2018), which won the Best Film for 21 years old and above award from the Anugerah Lembaga Sensor Film, an Indonesian award ceremony held by the Film Censorship Board.
+That year, he also directed his first television series, Halustik, in collaboration with Lucky Kuswandi and Nia Dinata.

+In 2020, he directed episodes 7 through 9 of Gossip Girl Indonesia for GoPlay, an Indonesian over-the-top streaming service.
+Two years after, he directed two television series: My New Rules of Journey, which as produced as sole director using only a Samsung Galaxy S22 camera, and Suka Duka Berduka, co-directed with Nia Dinata for Vidio, an Indonesian video streaming platform.